stolostron/multicluster-global-hub/README.md

 compliance status, or managing application and cluster lifecycle, while addressing the scale and performance requirements of edge use cases.

-Our [simulations](simulation.md) showed that Hub of Hubs is able to manage one million clusters with hundreds of policies and/or applications applied to each cluster.
+Our [simulations](simulation.md) showed that a Hub of Hubs is able to manage one million clusters with hundreds of policies and/or applications applied to each cluster.

 ![ArchitectureDiagram](images/ScalableHOHArchitecture.png)